 - Medicare “Participating” Suppliers

-Medicare and Medicare “Participating” Suppliers have an agreement that Medicare “Participating” Suppliers will accept what is called “assignment” – this means that they will only charge the Medicare-approved price for DME’s.
+Medicare and Medicare “Participating” Suppliers have an agreement that Medicare “Participating” Suppliers will accept what is called “assignment” – this means that they will only charge the Medicare-approved price for DME.

-Suppliers who are not “Participating” can charge what they want for DME’s, and as Medicare will only pay the supplier their Medicare-approved price, it leaves your parent to pay the difference, as well as their co-payment and deductible (if it applies).
+Suppliers who are not “Participating” can charge up to 15% more for the DME, and as Medicare will only pay the supplier their Medicare-approved price, it leaves your parent to pay the difference, as well as their co-payment and deductible (if it applies).

 What happens with Medicare Advantage ?